 SAVE THE DATE

-An Evening of Wine, Food & Music at the Brick Barn
+An Evening of Wine, Food at the Brick Barn

-The Santa Ynez Valley Historical Museum invites you to our fourth-annual, summer fundraiser, Festival of The Vines.
+The Santa Ynez Valley Historical Museum is rescheduling the Annual Summer fundraiser to July 2021.
 Join us at the gorgeous Brick Barn on Highway 246 in Buellton for wine tasting, beverages, and appetizers.
 Then savor a sumptuous dinner and a chance to bid on a special collection of items arranged by friends of the Museum.

 The Festival of the Vines is a fundraiser for Museum exhibits and programs; it includes a wine reception, awards ceremony, live auction, sumptuous, plated farm-to-table dinner and live entertainment under the stars.

 We look forward to seeing you at Festival of the Vines.

 Louis “Louie” Lucas, 2019 Pioneer Vintner of the Year